unisonweb/unison/docs/LanguageReference.md

 if `.` is followed by whitespace or another operator character, the `.` is treated like an operator character.
 If it's followed by a [regular identifier](#identifiers) character, it's treated as a namespace separator.

 #### Hash-qualified identifiers
 Any identifier, including a namespace-qualified one, can appear _hash-qualified_.
-A hash-qualified identifier has the form `x#h` where `x` is an identifier and `#h` is a _hash literal_.
+A hash-qualified identifier has the form `x#h` where `x` is an identifier and `#h` is a [hash literal](#hashes).
 The hash disambiguates names that may refer to more than one thing.

 ### Reserved words
 The following names are reserved by Unison and cannot be used as identifiers: `=`, `:`, `->`, `if`, `then`, `else`, `forall`, `handle`, `in`, `unique`, `where`, `use`, `and`, `or`, `true`, `false`, `type`, `ability`, `alias`, `let`, `namespace`, `case`, `of`, `with`.